 Mark Dunst is an abstract artist best known for his expressionist painting.
-Instead of relying on a signature technique, he focuses on a process of serendipity.
+Rather than relying on a signature technique, he focuses on a process of serendipity.
 He strives to let go of expectations and be open to making mistakes.
 Lots of them.

-“My paintings come from a place where I'm trying to be comfortable in a place of not knowing.
+“My paintings come from a place where I'm trying to be comfortable in a state of not knowing.
 I don’t ever know where a painting is going to end up.
-It’s a constant back and forth between doubt and acceptance.”
-The marks on the surface are a record of this struggle and only when he lets go does he start liking what's happening on the canvas.
+It’s a constant back and forth between doubt and acceptance where mistakes become sparks of inspiration” The marks on the surface are a record of this struggle and only when he lets go does he start liking what's happening on the canvas.
 He knows its done when the work feels at peace and there’s an aesthetic reconciliation.

 A big part of his art is about confronting himself.
-Brokering a truce with the discordant parts that he's either been avoiding or trying to numb for so long.
+Brokering a truce with the discordant parts that he habitually tries to avoid.
 He spends a lot of time in his head where uncomfortable feelings seem to duck into the shadows.
 “Chasing them, pulling them into the light and examining them on the canvas, I think that’s what keeps my work interesting to me.”

 Mark was born and raised with his brother in Colorado Springs, Colorado, by a single mom who was a school teacher.
 “My childhood was pretty average.
 I was a quiet kid.
 I usually preferred my sketchbook to interacting with people.
 I wasn’t a recluse, but I liked to study people from the fringe.”

 Earning his BFA in Painting from the UnIversity of Colorado at Boulder, where he met his wife, Mark immediately found a job in graphic design.
-“Growing up I was discourage, by very well-meaning people, from pursuing a career as an artist.
-A job in design was more acceptable.”
 After moving to Minneapolis, he and his wife and two kids moved to Los Angeles before finally settling in Portland, Oregon.
 Mark has held positions as Illustrator, Graphic Designer, Art Director, Creative Director, Partner and Owner of successful marketing, graphic design, and interactive design firms.

 His clients and colleagues appreciate his ability to successfully meld his creative acumen with their business objectives.
 You would think that Mark's winning many awards for his designs over the years would validate his work for him.
 “Awards are great, but I didn’t seek their recognition.
 In fact, I’ve never entered an awards show.
 The fact that my clients were so proud of the work that they entered it into a show—I find that much more rewarding."